The Borderers: Setting

 The series was described by The Guardian in 2007 as "brave and original...a kind of north-eastern western".
 It shows an ordinary family trying to live as part of a society of Border Reivers, a world where raid and feud were unavoidable parts of daily life.
 The wars between England and Scotland had destroyed the normal processes of law enforcement.
 The setting is a particularly tense time, with Elizabeth of England and Mary, Queen of Scots, in competition.
 Also the struggle between Protestants and Catholics in both kingdoms.
 Amidst all this, the Kers of Slitrig are trying to live an ordinary life.

 The leading cast members were Iain Cuthbertson, Edith MacArthur and Michael Gambon.

 Season One was produced by Peter Graham Scott, who had worked on The Avengers, Mogul, The Troubleshooters and would later go on to make The Onedin Line.

 Season Two was produced by Anthony Coburn who had previously worked on Doctor Who.

 In 2007, two episodes of The Borderers were part of the BBC Archive Trial.

 Cast

-The regular cast were Michael Gambon as Gavin Ker (male head of the family), Edith McArthur as Margaret Ker and Iain Cuthbertson as Sir Walter Ker of Cessford.
+The regular cast were Michael Gambon as Gavin Ker (male head of the family), Edith MacArthur as Margaret Ker and Iain Cuthbertson as Sir Walter Ker of Cessford.
 Nell Brennan as Agnes Ker (Series 1) and Eileen Nicholas as Agnes Ker (Series 2).
 Margaret Greig as Grizel Ker, Joseph Brady as Rab (Series 1) and James Garbutt as Rab (Series 2).
 Ross Campbell as Jamie Ker and Russell Waters as Pringle (Cessford's clerk).
 Sir Walter Ker is a real historical figure, though little is known of him and most of what is shown in the series is invented.